SwiftedMind/Scrumdinger/README.md

 ```
 Since this is using the SwiftUI environment, you can easily override the provider to use a mock in any part of your view hierarchy.

-### Views
+### Components

-The Views layer is comprised of generic SwiftUI view components that do not know anything about their placement in the app or the origin of their data.
+The Components layer is comprised of generic SwiftUI views that do not know anything about their placement in the app or the origin of their data.
 All they do is specify what they need and then display it and report back any user interaction that might trigger a side effect, like a navigation or a backend fetch.

 View components should be trivial to reuse anywhere in the app, since they have no context about anything whatsoever.